Home » Divorce and Family law Blog » California Divorce Mediation Complete Guide (2026)

 According to California law, a court agreement only becomes enforceable after it has been lodged at the family court.
 There is also a legal waiting period of six months before the divorce is deemed ready for finalization.
 During this time, the court reviews the agreement and determines if it fulfills the basic legal standards.

+The court grants approval and the document becomes enforceable, meaning it has the weight of law.
 A spouse’s non-compliance with the terms permits the other party to file a motion for contempt of court.
 This enables the court to act in the enforcement and breach of terms.

 While the divorce is complete, unexpected life experiences may require a modification of the agreements.